nimious/freenect2/README.md

 Please [file an issue](https://github.com/nimious/io-freenect2/issues), submit a [pull request](https://github.com/nimious/io-freenect2/pulls?q=is%3Aopen+is%3Apr) or email us at info@nimio.us if this package is out of date or contains bugs.
-For all other issues related to USB devices visit the libusb web site below.
+For all other issues related to Kinect devices visit the OpenKinect Wiki below.

 ## References